“PLAN YOUR WORK FOR TODAY AND EVERY DAY, THEN WORK YOUR PLAN.” – MARGARET THATCHER

 Remember on your weekends, you will have more time on your hands.
 Use that time wisely.
 Even if you don’t study, indulge in those activities that will help you in your IAS exam one way or the other.
 You could play brain games or any other physical activity.
 You could also once a few months, catch a movie or indulge in any other harmless recreational activity, during the weekends.

-For working professionals, there would of course, be major changes to the above routine.
-You would spend long hours in your office.
-Use the above schedule as a reference and create your own study timetable.
+The working professionals would spend long hours in your office.
+Therefore, use the above schedule as a reference and create your own study timetable.
 In fact, as explained above, every IAS aspirant should create a customised study timetable.

 The best time table for IAS preparation can only be prepared by the aspirant herself/himself according to his/her own general routine and capacities.
 What we have provided is just a model IAS time table.